Fireside

 claim to

 tyranny via divine right, or via bloodlines.
-But in the verses of
+But in our past studies we have learned in the verses of

 chapter 1, right here in the book of John (where